The Future of Bitcoin Trading in China: Regulatory Workarounds and Rumors

 Ex-Chinese exchanges go international, launch P2P services

-Dominant Chinese crypto exchange Huobi is doing its part to skirt the new regulations by activating Huobi Pro, the company’s new P2P trading system.
+Dominant Chinese crypto exchange HTX (previously Huobi) is doing its part to skirt the new regulations by using the company’s P2P trading system.
 This system will allow Chinese traders to still deal in Bitcoins without running afoul of Chinese law—at least as it stands now.

-And Okcoin moved overseas to create Okex, a P2P platform just like Huobi Pro.
+And Okcoin moved overseas to create Okex, a P2P platform just like the HTX P2P service.

 In moving abroad, Chinese companies like Okex are doing what it takes to move beyond the Chinese government’s regulatory reach while still aiming to service Chinese crypto customers.